robobario/micronaut-exercises/lesson1/task6/task.md

-# Query Parameter
+# Optional Headers

-We often want to access query parameters.

-For example in an URL like `http://api.ducks.nz/ducks?offset=20&limit=10` we will probably want to get at the values of the `offset` and `limit` query parameters.
+Note that if a header is not present it will cause the route to not be hit, it needs to be annotated differently if you want to allow null values for the header.
+See the docs [here](https://docs.micronaut.io/latest/guide/#_bindable_types) about nulls.

 ## Task

-Make the index method of the [Task controller](course://lesson1/task6/src/task/Task.java) respond with the value of the `offset` query parameter.
+Make the task controller respond with the string `missing` if the `Authorization` header is not present.
+Else the value of the header.

-i.e it will receive a request like `/queryParam?offset=2` and respond with `2`